Insider Lists 3 Names as ‘Ideal Fits’ for Broncos Head Coaching Vacancy

 Steichen was the offensive coordinator for quarterback Justin Herbert when he was drafted in 2020.

-In 2021, Steichen was then hired by the Eagles as the offensive coordinator to help develop quarterback Jalen Hurts and build an offensive for him.
+In 2021, Steichen was then hired by the Eagles as the offensive coordinator to help develop quarterback Jalen Hurts and build an offense for him.

 For most of this season, Hurts was playing at an MVP level before getting hurt with a shoulder injury.